August 24th through Labor Day (September 4th, 2023) - Our 16th year at the fair!

 - be on the fairgrounds & reachable from 8:30 a.m. - 2:30 p.m.
 OR 2:30 p.m. - 8 p.m.;*

 - have a Covid-19 vaccination OR a negative Covid-19 test 24 hours prior to each shift;

 - have no symptoms of Covid-19;

 If you are interested in volunteering as a Shift Leader and meet the qualifications, AFAA will provide an admission ticket for you prior to your shift, and an AFAA teeshirt once you reach the booth.
-Additional masks will also be available at the booth if you need to change to a new one.
+Masks will also be available at the booth if you need to change to a new one.

 Getting There: Because of the size of the fairgrounds, please allow 30 minutes to reach the booth after parking or arriving by bus.
 Generally it is easier to use the Park & Ride system or air-conditioned city buses than to park.
 More information about park-and-ride, city bus routes, on-site parking, and accessible transportation is available at https://www.mnstatefair.org/transportation/free-park-and-ride/ Remember to wear your mask on all transportation.

 * Please arrive at the AFAA booth 30 minutes before your shift starts to get settled in, familiarize yourself with the booth and materials, get a beverage, use the bathroom, etc. Note: entry into the fairgrounds may take longer this year because all individuals must go through a metal detector to screen against guns (which are prohibited on the fairgrounds).

-Attire: Your tee shirt, and additional KN-95 masks, will be at the booth for you.
+Attire: Your tee shirt and, if necessary, additional KN-95 masks, will be at the booth for you.
 Dress comfortably for warm weather, and wear comfortable shoes.
 Hats & sunscreen are useful before and after your shift(s) when you can enjoy the many wonderful features of the MN State Fair - many free to the public.
 There will be masks at the booth if you need one.